aselshall/aea/README.md

 4. Apply numerical optimization techniques in engineering problem solving

 ## Course Schedule
 This course is designed for students in construction management, environmental engineering, and water resources engineering, with consideration that some students may not have completed a calculus course.
 Each student must complete the required modules and choose at least one elective module based on their interest.
+These topics are tentative and subject to change based on class progress.

-### 1) Basic concepts (required module) – 3 Weeks
+#### 1) Basic concepts (required module) – 3 Weeks
 **Learning objectives**: Introduce foundational principles and engineering problem-solving approaches
 - **Introduction to advanced engineering analysis**: Overview of course structure and goals, emphasizing real-world applications
 - **Dimensional analysis**: Importance of units, conversion, and dimensional consistency in engineering
-- **Conservation laws**: Overview of mass, momentum, and energy conservation principles
+- **Conservation laws**: Overview of mass, energy and momentum conservation laws
 - **Critical-thinking exercise**: Water budget of lake Mono and California water wars

 ### 2) Calculus (required module) – 6 Weeks
 **Learning objectives**: Build essential calculus skills for FE exam and engineering applications accommodating varying levels of prior knowledge
-- **Fundamental theorem of calculus**: Basic principles connecting differentiation and integration
+- **Fundamental theorem of calculus**: Basic principles connecting differentiation and integration and laws and conservation
 - **Differential calculus**:
   - Derivatives,
   - differentiation techniques,
   - singular and critical points,
   - parametric equations,
   - partial derivatives,
-  - implicit differentiation,
+  - implicit differentiation
-- **Vector calculus**: Introduction to vector fields, gradients, divergence, and curl.
+- **Vector calculus**: Introduction to vector fields, gradients, divergence, and curl
 - **Taylor series and expansions**: Series expansion for function approximation, and Maclaurin series
 - **Integral calculus**:
   - Definite and indefinite integrals,